Is Hiring Security Guards Worth It?

 Hiring security guards can be expensive.
 Depending on whether you outsource to a security provider or hire them yourself, the cost can quickly become unaffordable.
 A third-party security guard service watching your building 24/7 might give you the best protection, but it’s also going to be the most expensive option.
 One highly trained security guard could cost upwards of $100 per hour.

 Hire guards yourself, and you may be getting untrained, unqualified individuals.
-Cheaper, yes, but you get what you paid for.
-If they would be on the regular payroll, the costs go beyond weekly wages.
+Cheaper, yes, but you get what you pay for.
+And the costs go beyond weekly wages.
 Don’t forget the expense of any employee benefits your business provides, plus recruitment and training costs.
 Hiring is an expensive endeavor, and hiring security guards is no exception.

 Guards Are Only Human